-You can still use jQuery, but the package does not provide an initialization call like this anymore:
+You can still use jQuery, but the package doesn’t provide an initialization call like this anymore:

 This variable has been removed.

-This allows having multiple search Interfaces that have no chances of interfering with each other.
+This allows having many search Interfaces that have no chances of interfering with each other.

-For more information on the new components, see Coveo Hive Renderings List.
+For more information on the new components, see Coveo Hive Renderings Reference Documentation.